libp2p/docs/content/concepts/nat/overview.md

 ---
-title : "Overview"
+title : "What are NATs"
 description: "We want libp2p applications to run everywhere, not just in data centers or on machines with stable public IP addresses.
 Learn about the main approaches to NAT traversal available in libp2p."
-weight: 1
+weight: 190
 aliases: /concepts/nat/
 ---

+## Overview

 The internet is composed of countless networks, bound together into shared address spaces by foundational [transport protocols](../../transport/overview).